harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Statements and the structure of a program

 ### Statements
-- A **computer program** is a sequence of instructions that tell the computer what to do.
+- A <mark class="hltr-trippy">computer program</mark> is a sequence of instructions that tell the computer what to do.
-- A **statement** is a type of instruction that causes the program to perform some action.
+- A <mark class="hltr-trippy">statement</mark> is a type of instruction that causes the program to perform some action.
 - Statements are the smallest independent unit of computation in the C++ language, which makes it the most common type of instruction.
 - Most (but not all) statements in C++ end in a semicolon.
 - In a high-level language like C++, a single statement may compile into many machine language instructions.